Simplifying your Understanding of the Web Design and Development Process

 1. Planning Stages – Creating a Shared Vision.

-Our professional development team will conduct a website audit on your current online presence to establish what works and what doesn’t work.
-We also carry out research on your brand and your competitors to create a clear plan and a shared vision.
+I will will conduct a professional website audit on your current online presence to establish what works and what doesn’t work.
+Then I will set about researching your brand and your competitors to create a clear plan and a shared vision.
 These essential steps ensure you reach your target audience and organizational goals.

-First, we need to establish your website aims and objectives.
+First, I need to establish your website aims and objectives.
 This includes questions such as;

 1. Why are visitors on your site?
 Are you selling a product or providing a service?
 What information are your visitors looking for?